-- If you have recently made any changes to your Identity Service environment (i.e. changes in firewall or Internet Protocol (IP) restrictions, changes in email domains, changes in all user permissions, Okta or Azure AD web app configuration changes, or if it is a new website that you are having difficulties with), please note these changes and contact Technical Support for further guidance.
+- If you have recently made any changes to your Identity Service environment (such as changes in firewall or Internet Protocol (IP) restrictions, changes in email domains, changes in all user permissions, Okta or Microsoft Entra ID (Azure AD) web app configuration changes, or if it is a new website that you are having difficulties with), please note these changes and contact Technical Support for further guidance.

 - If the issue is only occurring for some but not all users, check to see if they are logging in with the appropriate URL.
-Ensure that they are using the correct credentials for login (i.e. domain\username), that they have been granted permissions to access the web app (Okta or AD), that they have an email address (AD mail attribute in Active Directory), and that they have the necessary group permissions within CivicPlus the web application.
+Ensure that they are using the correct credentials for login (such as domain\username), that they have been granted permissions to access the web app (Okta or Active Directory), that they have an email address (AD mail attribute in Active Directory), and that they have the necessary group permissions within CivicPlus the web application.

-- If the issue is only being reported by a single user, check to ensure the user is logging in using the correct URL and username, that their directory service account password has not expired and their account is not locked or disabled, that they have been granted permissions to access the web app (Okta/Azure AD), that they have an email address (AD mail attribute in Active Directory) and that they have the necessary group permissions within CivicPlus the web application.
+- If the issue is only being reported by a single user, check to ensure the user is logging in using the correct URL and username, that their directory service account password has not expired and their account is not locked or disabled, that they have been granted permissions to access the web app (Okta/Microsoft Entra ID), that they have an email address (AD mail attribute in Active Directory) and that they have the necessary group permissions within CivicPlus the web application.

-Also, take note of where the users are experiencing the login error - is the error occurring on the identity service login prompt, on the CivicPlus Single Sign-On login prompt, or on the CivicPlus application?
+Also, take note of where the users are experiencing the login error.
+Is the error occurring on the identity service login prompt, on the CivicPlus Single Sign-On login prompt, or the CivicPlus application?
 This will help determine where the error is occurring.

 If you require further assistance from CivicPlus to assist with troubleshooting, please include your answers to all of the following questions in your ticket to support: